Raymond Allen Davis incident: Davis's activities in Pakistan

 It was reported in one of the Pakistani newspapers following his arrest, the police recovered photographs of sensitive areas and defence installations from Davis's camera, among which included snapshots of the Bala Hisar Fort, the headquarters of the paramilitary Frontier Corps in Peshawar and of the Pakistani Army's bunkers on the Eastern border with India.
 The Government of Punjab considered Davis a security risk after the recovery of the photos.
 Prosecutors also suggested that Davis be charged with espionage.
-In particular, Davis' main espionage activities were against Lashkar-e-Taiba and Pakistan's nuclear facilities.
+In particular, Davis' main espionage activities were against Lashkar-e-Taiba (LeT) and Pakistan's nuclear facilities.
+The LeT also demanded the death penalty for Davis.

 On February 28, Dawn News reported that law enforcement agencies arrested 45 individuals in Pakistan for staying in constant contact with Davis.
-Other media reported at the same time that at least 30 suspected covert American operatives have suspended their activities in Pakistan and 12 have already left the country.
+Other media reported at the same time that at least 30 suspected covert American operatives had suspended their activities in Pakistan and 12 already left the country.

 It is believed that Washington halted the CIA drone attacks in the Federally Administered Tribal Areas, which had been occurring at the average rate of two to three per week since 2008, after Raymond Davis was arrested to avoid further straining the tense situation.
 There were no reported drone attacks from January 23, four days before the Raymond Davis incident, until February 21.